 The development of the Strategic Community Plan in 2012/13 has guided much of the activity for the period covered by this report.
 The plan identified that Council would need to invest heavily for the community to have access to the high standard of sport and recreation facilities enjoyed by most of the Wheatbelt.
-This included finalising the purchase of land for a new recreation precinct adjacent to the school, and engagement with the community to develop a Master Plan with strong community support.
-I am pleased to say that the community was very engaged in that planning process and turned out in numbers for the presentation of the plan and were very supportive of the final concept plan.
+This included finalising the purchase of land for a new recreation precinct adjacent to the school, and engagement with the community to develop a Master Plan with strong community was very engaged in that planning process and turned out in numbers for the presentation of the plan and were very supportive of the final concept plan.